All guidesSet up a remote recording

 Easily create a project, share a link with your guests, and you'll be recording in no time.

-Adobe Podcast Studio records high-quality multi-track audio.
+Adobe Podcast Studio records high-quality multi-track audio and video.
 That means everyone will sound great, even if there's a slight hiccup in internet connection or if someone doesn't have a fancy microphone.
 You can get started in 3 easy steps:

 - Create a project